ropensci/drake/README.md

 1. **mclapply**: low-overhead, light-weight. `make(..., parallelism = "mclapply", jobs = 2)` invokes `parallel::mclapply()` under the hood and distributes the work over at most two independent processes (set with `jobs`).
 Mclapply is an ideal choice for low-overhead single-node parallelism, but it does not work on Windows.
 2. **parLapply**: medium-overhead, light-weight. `make(..., parallelism = "parLapply", jobs = 2)` invokes `parallel::mclapply()` under the hood.
 This option is similar to mclapply except that it works on Windows and costs a little extra time up front.
 3. **Makefile**: high-overhead, heavy-duty. `make(..., parallelism = "Makefile", jobs = 2)` creates a proper [Makefile](https://www.gnu.org/software/make/) to distribute the work over multiple independent R sessions.
 With custom settings, you can distribute the R sessions over different jobs/nodes on a cluster.
-See the [quickstart vignette](https://cran.r-project.org/package=drake/vignettes/quickstart.html) for more details.
+The build order may be different here because all the imports are imported before any of the targets are built with the [Makefile](https://www.gnu.org/software/make/).
+That means `plot_graph()`, `dataframes_graph()`, and `max_useful_jobs()` behave differently for \code{parallelism = "Makefile"}.
+For more details, see the [quickstart vignette](https://cran.r-project.org/package=drake/vignettes/quickstart.html).

 # Acknowledgements and related work